a5kin/artipixoids/CONCEPT.md

 ![Single cell design in BSCA.](img/bsca_cell.png "Single cell design in BSCA.")

-where S<sub>0</sub> is the *main state*, and S<sub>1</sub> ..
-S<sub>N</sub> are the *buffered states*, one per each neighbor.
+where S<sub>0</sub> is the *main state*, and S<sub>1</sub>, ..., S<sub>N</sub> are the *buffered states*, one per each neighbor.
 At the picture above, you can see a cell design for 2-dimensional BSCA with Von Neumann neiborhood.
-Buffered neighbor states is cruicial aspect of BSCA, it is the basic thing allowing us to implement lossless models with energy exchanges and genome crossbreeding across all neighbor cells.
+Buffered neighbor states is cruicial aspect of BSCA, it is the basic feature allowing us to implement lossless models with energy exchanges and genome crossbreeding across all neighbor cells.
 See more on this topic in the sections below.

 #### Time and Updates